tbsdigitallabs/Documentation-for-TBS/brand-guidelines/README.md

 # TBS Digital Labs Brand Guidelines

+> **Note**: This directory contains forwarders to the actual brand guidelines in `ai-training-platform/brand-guidelines/`.
+The source of truth is in the platform-specific directory.

 ## Brand Overview

 TBS Digital Labs is an Australian digital agency specialising in innovative technology solutions and AI integration.
 We help businesses transform their operations through cutting-edge digital strategies and AI-powered workflows.